muyangye/muyangye.github.io/_posts/2023-05-10-Netease-to-Spotify.md

 ![Picture 3](/assets/Netease%20Playlist%20to%20Spotify/auth-code-flow.png)

 With that **access token** and correctly set scopes, you can call APIs that require login.
-Using Python's requests and webbrowser modules, this is the base function that implements OAuth 2.0 and returns the **access token**:
+Using Python's requests and webbrowser modules, this is the base class that implements OAuth 2.0 with a function that gets the **access token**:

 ```python
 import webbrowser